It's not a reprint. Why Sacred Harp singers are revamping an iconic pre-Civil War hymnal

 “It’s the good part of church for the people who grew up with it,” said Sam Kleinman, who stepped into the opening at Holly Springs to lead song No. 564 “Zion.”
 He is part of the vibrant shape-note singing community in New York City, that meets at St. John’s Lutheran Church near the historic Stonewall Inn.

-Kleinman, who is Jewish but not observant, said he doesn’t find meaning in the lyrics.
-It’s singing in a group that is cathartic.
+Kleinman, who is Jewish but not observant, said he doesn’t have a religious connection to the lyrics and finds singing in a group cathartic.

 Whereas Nathan Rees, a committee member and Sacred Harp museum curator, finds spiritual depth in the often-somber words.

-Note: This story has been updated to correct that“Oh, Sing with Me!” is from 1859, instead of 1895.